Analytic linearization of conformal maps of the annulus: Introduction

 \end{theorem} In fact, Yoccoz also proved a quantitative version of this theorem, which shows more clearly the role of the Yoccoz-Brjuno function: \begin{theorem}[{\bf Yoccoz}] There exists a universal constant $C_0>0$ such that the following holds.
 Let $f$ be an analytic diffeomorphism of the circle, with rotation number $\alpha=\rho(f)\in\cB$.
 Suppose that $f$ is an analytic and univalent function in $\Pi_\eps$ with

 Then, there exists a conformal real-symmetric change of coordinates such that

 \end{theorem}

 \begin{remark} In \cite{Yoccoz2002}, Theorem \ref{th-Yoc1} is formulated in a different way.
-Namely, Yoccoz states that the number $\kappa$ depends on $\alpha$.
-His proof, however, shows that we may choose the same $\kappa$ for all $\alpha\in\cB$ with $|\Phi(\alpha)|<C$.
-Indeed, Yoccoz defines annuli maps that are renormalizations of $f$, and their domains are annuli with increasing moduli.
-To derive Theorem \ref{th-Yoc1} from Theorem \ref{th-Yoc2}, it suffices to renormalize $f$ several times so that the renormalized map is defined in the strip of width $\eps$ that is greater than $\frac{1}{2\pi}\Phi(\alpha)+C_0$ multiplied by some large constant, and to apply Theorem \ref{th-Yoc2}.
-The number of renormalizations which is required for this only depends on $\eps$ and $\Phi(\alpha)$.
+Namely, Yoccoz states this theorem for an arbitrary Brjuno number $\alpha$, with the number $\kappa$ depending on $\alpha$.
+His proof, however, shows that we may choose $\kappa$ uniformly for all $\alpha\in\cB_{\{s_k\}}$, see Proposition \ref{prop-Yoc} below and the discussion after it.
+This is proved implicitly in \cite[Sec.4.3]{Yoccoz2002}. \end{remark}